DEAN: So…it’s a show?

 128. That Damn Donna Reed 1.14

 Reasoning: Dean and Rory get into a big fight about the Donna Reed Show.
 Dean likes the idea of having a 50s housewife.
 Rory who is against this idea, winds up dressing up and cooking a big dinner for Dean.
-This extremely unlike Rory’s character who is a very smart, and strong woman who doesn’t let men define her actions.
-This is just very problematic and sexist.
+This is extremely unlike Rory’s character who is a very smart, and strong woman who doesn’t let men define her actions.
+This turnaround is just very problematic.
 However, this episode does have Luke coming to the rescue when Lorelai needs help finding Rory’s baby chick who has gone missing in the house.

 127. The Long Morrow 7.01